Martha Rendell

-Martha Rendell (10 August 1871 – 6 October 1909) was the last woman to be hanged in Western Australia, for the murder of her de facto husband's son, Arthur Morris, in 1908.
+Martha Rendell (10 August 1871 – 6 October 1909) was the last woman to be hanged in Western Australia, for the wilful murder of her de facto husband's son, Arthur Morris, in 1908.
 She was also suspected of killing his two daughters, Annie and Olive, by swabbing their throats with hydrochloric acid.
-Although the children died slow and agonizing deaths, they had been treated by a number of doctors during their illness, only one of whom expressed any doubts about their deaths.
+Although the children died slow and agonizing deaths, they had been treated by a number of doctors during their illnesses, only one of whom expressed any doubts about their deaths.

 Beginnings

-Martha Rendell moved in with Thomas Nicholls Morris at 23 Robertson St, East Perth after he had separated from his wife, who had moved out and lived elsewhere.
+Martha Rendell moved in with Thomas Nicholls Morris at 23 Robertson St, East Perth after he had separated from his wife, who had moved out.
 Morris had custody of his four children at the time.
 Rendell, who had known Morris in Adelaide, South Australia, and had followed him west, moved into the house and posed as his wife.
 The children were told to call her "Mother".

-Rendell brutally abused Morris' children, once beating Annie so savagely that she could not walk.
+Rendell brutally abused Morris's children, once beating Annie so savagely that she could not walk.
 Arresting officer Inspector Harry Mann said "she delighted in seeing her victims writhe in agony, and from it derived sexual satisfaction".

 Crimes committed

-Rendell killed seven-year-old Annie first.
+Rendell killed nine-year-old Annie first.
 Her method was to put something in the child's food that would result in a sore throat.
 It was alleged that she killed the children by swabbing hydrochloric acid on the backs of their throats, claiming it was medicine.
 This would inflame the throat until the child could no longer eat and thus would starve to death.
 Annie died on 28 July 1907.
 Dr. Cuthbert issued a certificate stating the cause of death was diphtheria.
-After killing Annie, she turned her attention to Olive, aged 5.
-Olive died on 6 October 1907, and once more, Cuthbert issued a certificate stating the cause of death was diphtheria.
+After killing Annie, she turned her attention to Olive, aged 7.
+Olive died on 16 October 1907, and once more, Cuthbert issued a certificate stating the cause of death was diphtheria.

-In the winter of 1908, Rendell tried the same method on Arthur, the third son and youngest child still alive.
-Arthur, age 14, took longer to succumb to the treatment, finally dying one year to the day after Olive's death, on 6 October 1908.
+In the winter of 1908, Rendell tried the same method on Arthur, age 15, who took longer to succumb to the treatment, finally dying on 8 October 1908, just a year short of Olive's death.
 This time, Cuthbert asked permission for an autopsy.
 Rendell said she wanted to be present during the investigation and stood by as the autopsy was performed; the doctors found nothing to incriminate her.

 In April 1909, Rendell began targeting the second son, George.
 It didn't take long for him to complain of a sore throat after drinking a cup of tea.
 Rendell coated his tonsils with the syrup, frightening the boy, who ran to his mother's place some streets away.
 Neighbours enquired as to the boy's whereabouts; however, his father Thomas Morris stated that he did not know.